ldijkman/randomnerd_esp32_wifi_manager/README.md

 Niels Faber has created an almost perfect scheduler for HomeAssistant

+on off for light does not make sense to me

+a bar should have an on command and an off command

 pitty the schedule bar card width can not be wider

 i do not understand home assistant only worked with it for 3 hours now